Teaching English to Adults vs. Kids: What, Where, and Why?

 “The students overall are who I look forward to seeing each day.
 The adult students are usually very open to talking about themselves, and the classroom provides an opportunity for both learning English and engaging in conversation about each other’s cultures.
 The kids I teach are very funny and energetic, they are always eager to use what English they do know and talk with me during and outside of class!”

-To take your TEFL certification to the next level, specialize in Teaching Young Learners or Teaching Business English via a 40-hour, online BridgeTEFL Specialized Certificate in these subject areas, and others!
+To take your TEFL certification to the next level, specialize in Teaching Young Learners & teens or Teaching Business English via a targeted, online BridgeTEFL Specialized Certificate in these subject areas!